 - SMS Texting

 - Auto-Dialers (often reserved for emergency communication)

 But the channels that comms pros have available to them continue to grow.
 Check out the latest State of the Sector from Gallagher, which breaks channels down by use and effectiveness.

 Internal Communication Best Practices

-There are several best practices for internal comms to start practicing regularly:
+But based on what we see working with communicators across industries, here are 3 best practices for internal comms to start practicing regularly: